Table of Contents

 Modern waterproofs come in varying designs that can bring you from the city to the mountains.
 Below is an overview of key features required for four main categories:

 Chest mounted pockets and a shorter cut, ideal for use with a climbing harness.
-Fully adjustable hood which can fit snugly over a helmet or comfortably over a hat.
-A full range of vision and movement while the hood is up is essential, giving you the ability to view foot placements.
+The fully adjustable hood which can fit snugly over a helmet or comfortably over a hat.
+A full range of vision and movement, while the hood is up, is essential, giving you the ability to view foot placements.

 Alpine protective clothing design focuses on reducing weight and bulk so look out for intelligent design to trim down the weight